Stroustrups-Sentinel/Accommo-Venient/README.md

       of version management was zipping files and giving the zipfile names a time and date so i can know when i last did changes haha😂.
-    - well to think it was in an optimistic way the same way github handles repos, except its much more efficient and does it in a distributed way.
+    - well to think it was "in an optimistic way" the same way github handles repos, except its much more efficient and does it in a distributed way.
 ---